-- 1. Generally allow 100 cfm for each floor grill. - All leads to the grills should be 6" in diameter (28sq.in. each).
-The main hot air trunks should be at least 75% of the cross - The main not all truths should be at least 75% of the closs sectional area of leads being fed at any given point.
-Return air grills should have a minimum of the same total - Return air grills should have a minimum of the same total cross sectional area as the total of the supply grills. - The cross sectional area of the return trunks should equal the cross sectional area of the grills being handled at any given point along the trunk.
+- 1. Generally allow 100 cfm for each floor grill. - 2.
+All leads to the grills should be 6" in diameter (28sq.in. each). - 3.
+The main hot air trunks should be at least 75% of the cross sectional area of leads being fed at any given point. - 4.
+Return air grills should have a minimum of the same total cross sectional area as the total of the supply grills. - The cross sectional area of the return trunks should equal the cross sectional area of the grills being handled at any given point along the trunk.